What PSNC is doing

-Conscious of the limited information we could give in the early days of the outbreak, PSNC has being providing updates on negotiations through videos, an action list, blogs and a webinar.
+PSNC has being providing updates on discussions about issues relating to the pandemic through blogs, videos, negotiations action lists, and a webinar.
 These all aim to outline PSNC’s ambitions and explain the work we have been doing behind the scenes to support community pharmacy teams.

 28th August – Chief Executive’s Blog